Sally’s 4-great-Grandparents and also 5-great grandparents:

 October 27th, 1828 I hereby Revoke the Eight Section of the Annexed Will where it gives unto James Ross Oxley fifty Dollars in notes the said fifty dollars I give & bequeath unto my Nephew Joshua Rayner to him his Heirs & assigns forever.

 I also hereby Revoke so much of the tenth Section so as Joshua Raynor may receive a proportionable share of the Residue of my Estate with the three legatees therein named further I give and bequeath unto Jackson Lawrance Oxley the Sum thirty Dollars in notes to him his heirs & assigns forever.

 Benj.
 Hill; Penelope Holly —- Sarah ( X )Raynor (seal)

 State of North Carolina, Bertie County Court Feb Term 1829

-The last will & testament of Sarah Rayner decd was proved in open court together with the codicil by the oath of Benjamin Hill one of the subscribing witnesses thereto and ordered to be recorded at the same time Thomas A Rayner one of the Executors therein named qualified as such.
+The last Will & testament of Sarah Rayner decd was proved in open court together with the codicil by the oath of Benjamin Hill, one of the subscribing witnesses thereto, and ordered to be recorded at the same time Thomas A Rayner one of the Executors therein named qualified as such.

 E A Rhodes CK Thos A Rayner qualified.

-Note: I asked Jim Deans if he knew just who was Sarah Davidson mentioned in the above will.
+Note: I asked Jim Deans if he knew just who Sarah Davidson was mentioned in the above Will.